The March 5, 2020 Belize and Guatemala Field trip is OPEN for registration!

 See the Client Testimonials are located at the bottom of this page.
 YBT Birding adventures have a social component.
 During YBT field trips many friendships are formed.

-The March 10, 2019 trip is limited to 6 participants.
+The 2020 field trips are limited to 6 participants on each trip.
 A minimum of 3 will be required to proceed with the trip.
 This field trip offers new birders and birders with limited Central American birding experience a great introduction into birding the tropics.

 The cost of the field trip is $3790.00.
 Minimum of 3 participants for the trip to go.
 Covered is lodging, meals, transportation, fuel, airport pick-up & drop off, Zoo entrance fee and field guides.
 Not covered are airfares, alcoholic beverages, and food not provided by the lodges.
 Gratuities are optional.
 A $1,880.00 deposit is required upon registration.
 The balance is due January 30th, 2019, if you cancel after the balance is paid you can roll this into a guest account for a future YBT field trip of your choice within 13 months.
 Every effort can be made to find a suitable replacement.